JoshuaDoucet/wtnfStorefrontAPI/README.md

 ### Get the postgres database up and running
 * Setup the database
   - Update the postgres database environment variables with valid DB credentials in the .env file
-  - Login to the postgres user with sudo
+  - In a second terminal window login to the postgres user with sudo
     ```sudo su - postgres```
   - Open psql and create a dev DB and a test DB with a new user.
 Names with brackets around them should be deleted (as well as the brackets) and replaced with the corresponding .env variable values.<br>
     ```psql postgres``` <br>